Danube Experience Bike and Boat Passau-Vienna-Budapest-Belgrade-Iron Gates-Passau

 -

-Discover the breath-taking natural scenery of the Iron Gates, one of the most spectacular gorges in Europe, the vast expanse of the Pannonian plains, cycle through the Danube Bend in Hungary and the breadbaskets of Croatia and Serbia, through idyllic wine-growing regions, and past commanding fortresses high above the river.
-Visit Belgrade, the “white city,” fall in love with bewitching Budapest, the “Paris of the East,” marvel at the Baroque palaces in the picturesque Old Town of Bratislava, and let yourself be carried away by the elegant charm of Vienna, the City of Waltz.
+Discover the breathtaking natural scenery of the Iron Gates, one of the most spectacular gorges in Europe, the vast expanse of the Pannonian plains, the Danube Bend, and the breadbaskets of Croatia and Serbia.
+Glide through idyllic wine-growing regions and past commanding fortresses high above the river.
+Visit Belgrade, the 'White City'; fall in love with bewitching Budapest, the 'Paris of the East'; marvel at the Baroque palaces in picturesque Bratislava, and let yourself be charmed by the elegance of Vienna, the 'City of the Waltz'.

-Scenic and cultural highlights, excellent food and a crew that caters to your every whim, guarantee that your cycling holiday will be a unique and unforgettable experience.
+Scenic and cultural highlights, excellent food, and a crew that caters to your every whim guarantee that your cycling holiday will be a unique and unforgettable experience.

+Don't feel like cycling some days?
+You are able to stay on the boat for a given stage.
 A guided option is available and requires a mininimum of 10 people (maximum 18 people).
 The minimum has to be reached 4 weeks prior arrival.

 Minimum 90 participants.